Avalanche Transceiver Interference Advice

 Some Thoughts on Navigation

-We are fast reaching a tipping point where electronic, GPS based devices are becoming one of the most common means of mountain navigation.
+We are fast reaching a tipping point where electronic, GPS based devices are becoming the most common means of mountain navigation.
 GPS is super accurate and many smartphone apps in particular, are very easy to use, even for inexperienced navigators.
 With the ability to share routes via GPX files and the opportunity to cross reference this information with online avalanche forecasts and terrain maps etc, this technology has great benefits for skier safety when it’s used intelligently.

 In poor weather or reduced visibility, if you are only confident enough to follow a particular route because you have a phone or GPS for navigation, then maybe you should ask yourself whether you are making things safer or actually more dangerous – most likely the avalanche risk will be higher, so you need to have done a lot of extra detailed planning and maybe you should be carrying some extra safety kit etc, rather than just relying on the phone.
 I know guides who’ve fallen into the trap of carrying on ‘because I’ve got a GPS’ and then regretted it, so this is a problem for all of us, not just the inexperienced.